scouten/ericscouten.travel/content/2012/11-26+south-america/27-28-quito-and-scene/index.md

 <!-- more -->

+It being the Saturday before Christmas, the city was completely overrun with last-minute shoppers, as you might imagine.
+I think having a car would be a curse.
+It was difficult enough to navigate the city on foot.

+Unlike typical US cities, the "market" is largely conducted outside with street vendors in booths and impromptu tents along the sidewalks.
+I was warned against walking alone with expensive camera equipment especially today, so most of today's photos and videos of the pedestrian chaos are from my iPhone.

 {{ es_image(id="es-2305-001", caption = "Virgen del Panecillo, Quito, Ecuador") }}
 {{ es_image(id="es-2305-004", caption = "Quito, Ecuador") }}